manatee-project/manatee/app/jupyterlab_manatee/README.md

 # jupyterlab_manatee

-This is an open-source JupyterLab extension for data clean room
+This is an open-source JupyterLab extension for ManaTEE framework

 ## Building